 - For 2018 Individual Mandate fees (if they are actually enforced) for not having health insurance are the same as 2017 to be adjusted for inflation: 2.5% of household income (up to the total yearly premium of the national average price of a Bronze plan sold through the Marketplace) or $695 per adult ($347.50 per child under 18), whichever is greater.
 Maximum per person is $2,085. note: using the percentage method, only the part of your household income that’s above the yearly tax filing threshold ($10,150 for individuals, $20,300 for couples) is counted.
 For more information about the PPACA healthcare law and it’s requirements please visit www.healthcare.gov

 - Short Term Medical plans: President Trump’s October 12, 2017 Executive Order also eliminates the April 2017 law that prohibited Short Term Medical plans from being written for more than 90 days.
 Trump’s Order extends it back to 364 days and allows for renewability of these plans as well.
-The effective date of this change is unclear at this point, but most insurers are expecting this change to take effect on January 1, 2018.
+The effective date of this change is unclear at this point, but looks like it will be January 2019.

 A Note about ACA Multi-State Plans: “Multi-State Plan” (MSP) (which are identified as-such on the ACA Marketplace) have nothing to do with a plan’s network and are NOT an indicator of multi-state coverage.
 Here is the official definition of a Multi-State Plan from the federal government: “A MSP is a private health insurance plan sold through the Marketplace under a contract between the U.S. Office of Personnel Management (OPM) and an insurance company.
 OPM is the federal agency that administers health insurance plans for federal employees, retirees, and their families.”
 As you can see it has nothing to do with offering multi-state coverage.